Guides, Italy

 Siena

 Siena feels like a vibrant, lived-in city.
-Explore the various contrada (each a unique neighborhood with their own traditions) and see how many you can find.
-If you’re lucky, you’ll see a neighborhood parade showing off their pride.
+Explore the various contrada (each a unique neighborhood with its own traditions) and see how many you can find.
+If you’re lucky, you’ll see a neighborhood parade showing off its pride.

 After you’re done sightseeing for the day, relax in il Campo and watch it come to life with all the tourists and locals.
 It’s a magical scene watching everyone come out for the evening as the sky fades to black and the buildings begin to light up.